MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 ### OfficeSubscriptionMissing

-This error code means that Data Activator could not send the alert on your trigger because you do not have a Microsoft Office subscription.
-To resolve the problem, you will need to get a Microsoft Office subscription.
+This error code means that Data Activator couldn't send the alert on your trigger because you don't have a Microsoft Office subscription.
+To resolve the problem, you'll need to get a Microsoft Office subscription.

 ### TeamsDisabled

-This error code means that you have a trigger that sends a Teams alert, and that the administrator of your Azure Active Directory (AAD) tenant has blocked the Microsoft Teams service principal (SP).
-To resolve the problem, contact your AAD administrator and request that they unblock the Teams SP.
+This error code means that you have a trigger that sends a Teams alert, and that the administrator of your Microsoft Entra ID tenant has blocked the Microsoft Teams service principal (SP).
+To resolve the problem, contact your Entra ID administrator and request that they unblock the Teams SP.

 ## Next steps